treeverse/lakeFS/docs/reference/upgrade.md

 ---
 layout: default
 title: Upgrade lakeFS
-description: Upgrading lakeFS from a previous version usually just requires re-deploying with the latest image or downloading the latest version
+description: A guide to upgrading lakeFS to the latest version.
 parent: Reference
 nav_order: 50
 has_children: false